nim-lang/Nim/web/news/e031_version_0_16_2.rst

   upfront every implementation needs to fullfill these contracts.
 - ``system.getAst templateCall(x, y)`` now typechecks the ``templateCall``
   properly.
 You need to patch your code accordingly.
+- ``macros.getType`` and ``macros.getTypeImpl`` for an enum will now return an AST that is the same as what is used to define an enum.
+Previously the AST returned had a repeated ``EnumTy`` node and was missing the initial pragma node (which is currently empty for an enum).

 Library Additions